Natural History Museum of Los Angeles County: Research and collections

 The museum has three floors of permanent exhibits.
 Among the most popular museum displays are those devoted to animal habitats, dinosaurs, pre-Columbian cultures, The Ralph M. Parsons Discovery Center and Insect Zoo, and the new Nature Lab, which explores urban wildlife in Southern California.

 The museum's collections are strong in many fields, but the mineralogy and Pleistocene paleontology are the most esteemed, the latter thanks to the wealth of specimens collected from The La Brea Tar Pits.

 The museum has almost 30 million specimens representing marine zoology.
 These include one of the largest collections of marine mammal remains in the world, housed in a warehouse off site, which at over 5,000 specimens is second in size only to that of The Smithsonian.

 The museum's collection of historical documents is held in The Seaver Center for Western History Research.

 Special exhibits

 The museum hosts regular special exhibitions which augment its collections and advance its mission.
-Recent special exhibits have included Mummies and Pterosaurs.
+Recent special exhibits have included Mummies and Pterosaurs, both in 2016.
+The museum has also recently hosted exhibits that incorporate pop culture, such as an exhibit promoting House of the Dragon in 2022.
+There have also been Los Angeles themed special exhibits such as a Becoming Los Angeles that showcases Los Angeles history through the years, divided up into before 1929 and after 1929.
+Another example would be the current exhibit titled L.A.
+Underwater which exhibits almost 40 fossils from the prehistoric time, when the land where L.A. now is, was underwater.

 The museum also hosts a butterfly pavilion outside every spring and summer and a spider pavilion on the same site in the fall.

 Since 2017, the museum has hosted a special exhibit about P-22, the mountain lion that lived in nearby Griffith Park.